If I’m Not Yelling, I’m Not Selling

 But here’s the trick.
 To be able to use your voice to create that kind of emphasis requires some skill or natural talent for voice acting.
 Something that most retailers do not have.
 And why should they?

 If they had that kind of acting skill, they might be actors themselves.
 Their presentation could benefit from some solid guidance from a Director.
 But are these guys ready to accept direction?
+Most are successful and believe their own PR.

 Was this because we are casting geniuses?
 Not really.

-When we made the suggestion, the retailer more often (hopefully) looked to us for direction and help.
+When we as outsiders made the suggestion, the retailer more often (hopefully) looked to us for direction and help.
 They came with a little humility and recognition.
 With an outside guide helping them to create the voice required, there were better odds that the end result would be better.

 This is the same reason I have told many people that writing maybe hard, but editing our own material is even harder.
 If you can’t self assess your work and be critical, you are left with your ego running wild and yelling at everyone to get attention.